Ma-Marcinowski/Verificational-Model/README.md

    * #### 1.1.
 Objective, assumptions, database and steps of preprocessing

      * 1.1.1.
-Objective of repository author's was to prepare a method of image preprocessing for verification of offline handwritten documents authorship by artificial neural network (through classification of image pairs to positive `same author` or negative `different authors` class).
+Objective of repository author's was to prepare a method of image preprocessing for verification of offline handwritten documents authorship by artificial neural network (through classification of preprocessed image pairs to positive `same author` or negative `different authors` class).

      * 1.1.2.
 Author's assumptions were that: